 This is the school online curriculum management platform.
-All secondary parents and students receive log in information on admission to the school.
-In secondary school, this is the primary form of communication between teachers and students (with elementary students, parents, and teachers using Seesaw).
+All parents and students receive login information on admission to the school.
+In secondary school, this is the primary form of communication between teachers and students.
 General course information, assignments and marks for summative assessments are visible on the site.
-The semester report production process also occurs through ManageBac.
+The semester report production process also occurs through Toddle.